ONGOING PROJECTS

 2025 PIPELINE REPLACEMENT PROJECTS

-Desert Water Agency is replacing several aging water pipelines throughout its systems to help improve water reliability, decrease repair costs and reduce water loss.
-The next series of pipeline replacement projects will begin in January 2025 with continuing in phases through approximately April 2025.
-DWA is conducting pre-project work in some areas in advance.
+Desert Water Agency is replacing various aging water pipelines throughout its system to help improve water reliability, decrease repair costs and reduce water loss.
+Several pipeline replacement projects will take place in 2025, with work continuing in phases through approximately October.
+Schedules and completion dates are subject to change based on unforeseen circumstances, such as weather, materials or utility conflicts.

 Link to DWA website for more information and other projects